Gang of Four: Downfall

-Zhou Enlai died in January 1976, and in the subsequent months of mourning, a power struggle occurred in the top echelons of the party.
+Zhou Enlai died in January 1976, and, in the subsequent months, a power struggle occurred in the top echelons of the party.
 The reformist Deng was named acting premier, while the Gang of Four began using their newspapers to criticize Deng and to mobilize their urban militia groups.
 Much of the military and party security remained under the control of the party elders of the Central Committee, who generally took a cautious role in mediating between the reformist Deng and the radical Gang of Four.
-They agreed to the removal of Deng from office after the April Tiananmen Incident, but took steps to ensure that Deng and his allies would not be personally harmed in the process.
+They agreed to the removal of Deng from office after the April Tiananmen Incident but took steps to ensure that Deng and his allies would not be personally harmed in the process.

 On September 9, Chairman Mao died.
 For the next few weeks the Gang of Four retained control over the government media, and many articles appeared on the theme of "principles laid down" (or "established") by Mao near the end of his life.
 (The words "principles laid down" were themselves supposedly a quotation from Mao, but their canonical status was in dispute.)
 Urban militia units commanded by supporters of the radical group were placed on a heightened state of readiness.

+After Mao died, the four represented a quarter of the remaining members of the last Politburo Mao had chosen.
 Premier Hua Guofeng attacked the radicals' media line at a Politburo meeting in late September; but Jiang Qing emphatically disagreed with Hua, and she insisted that she be named as the new party chairman.
 The meeting ended inconclusively.
 On October 4 the radical group warned, via an article in the Guangming Daily, that any revisionist who interfered with the established principles would "come to no good end".